This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is open reduction and internal fixation (ORIF) of a hip fracture?

 - ORIF of a hip fracture is surgery to fix a broken bone in your child's hip.
-Open reduction means that caregivers move the bone back into the right place with surgery.
+Open reduction means that healthcare providers move the bone back into the right place with surgery.
 Internal fixation means that hardware (such as rods or pins) is used to hold the broken bones together.

 - A hip fracture is a break in the top of the femur or in the hip socket.
 The femur is the long bone in the thigh that attaches to the hip joint.
 The top of the femur has a round area called the head of the femur.
 The head of the femur fits into the hip socket in the pelvis.